Urdu keyboard: Phonetic Keyboard

 Along with the UZT keyboards, phonetic keyboards have been developed for Urdu.
 Phonetic keyboards works with the sound of the words, e.g. 'a' button of the English keyboard contain an Urdu word which is similar to the sound of 'a' and same is the case for other characters.
 Though less common in the past, phonetic keyboards have seen wider use recently.
-CRULP (Center for research for Urdu language processing) has been working on phonetic keyboard designs for URDU and other local languages of Pakistan.
-Their Urdu Phonetic Keyboard Layout v1.1 for Windows is widely used and considered as a standard for typing Urdu on Microsoft platform.
+CRULP (Center for Research for Urdu Language Processing) has been working on phonetic keyboard designs for Urdu and other local languages of Pakistan.
+Their Urdu Phonetic Keyboard Layout v1.1 for Windows is widely used and considered as a standard for typing Urdu on the Microsoft platform.
 However it has not been adopted by Microsoft for any Windows platform.